websanco/liferay-learn/docs/dxp/7.x/en/using-search/search-pages-and-widgets/search-facets/modified-facet.md

         [past-week TO *]

-    You're not limited to ending the range to now.
-Instead of the `*`, specify another time range alias as the ending point.
+    But you are not limited to ending the range to now.
+Instead of `*`, you can specify another time range alias as the ending point.

     For example, to set up a range from 12 months ago to one month ago,

     1. Click the plus button in one of the existing ranges.

-    2. Give it the label **Past 1-12 Months**.
+    1. Give it the label **Past 1-12 Months**.

-    3. Give it a Range value of
+    1. Give it a Range value of

             [past-year to past-month]

-This gives you lots of flexibility in using alternative time ranges as Modified Facet terms.
+This gives you a lot of flexibility in using alternative time ranges as Modified Facet terms.